V3rB0se/Desi-Cipher/README.md

 ![Desicipher](https://raw.githubusercontent.com/V3rB0se/Desi-Cipher/main/img/desicipher_232-15.png)

 It's just that I was getting bored and wanted to do something useful, so I scraped the data (names.sh, cities.sh) from Hamariweb.
 The script I created utilizes this scraped data to generate wordlists for Pakistani names and cities.
-This little shell script can be handy for various purposes like password cracking, penetration testing, and data analysis.
+This little shell script can be handy for various purposes like password cracking, penetration testing, and data analysis. (ignore the ugly ass banner =)) )

 ## Usage
 1. Unix-like environment (Linux/macOS) with a bash shell interpreter installed.